As Starling adds a desktop feature and a few charges, it’s time to see if this digital bank can be your number one current account.

 The app is one of the best out there and many of the features being added to high street bank apps are ones Starling has had for a long time.
 I’ve more on these below.

 The desktop feature has been available to business customers for a while, but it’s now something personal customers can access too.

 You can do most of what you need to do on desktop, though you can only log in if you authorise it via the app.
 You also can’t add a new payee or send money without getting confirming it via the app.

 On desktop there are extra filters for viewing and searching your transactions.
 PIN reminders are only on the app.

 You can download statements on either your app or desktop as CSV or PDF files – there’s no paper option for these.

 Starling Debit card

-You’ll get a contactless Mastercard Debit card in a ‘mint’ green.
+You’ll get a contactless Mastercard Debit card in a ‘teal’ green.
 I love that it has the long number, sort code and account number on the back rather than the front.

-The card can be added to Apple Pay, Google Pay or Samsung Pay with just a click from the app, depending on your phone.
+The card can be added to Apple Pay, Google Pay, Samsung Pay, Gamrin Pay or Fitbit Pay with just a click from the app, depending on your phone.

 Paying in money